PyPy’s sandboxing features¶

-For comparison, trying to plug CPython into a special virtualizing C library is not only OS-specific, but unsafe, because one of the known ways to segfault CPython could be used by an attacker to trick CPython into issuing malicious system calls directly.
+Another point of comparison: if we were instead to try to plug CPython into a special virtualizing C library, we would get a result that is not only OS-specific, but unsafe, because CPython can be segfaulted (in many ways, all of them really, really obscure).
+Given enough efforts, an attacker can turn almost any segfault into a vulnerability.
 The C code generated by PyPy is not segfaultable, as long as our code generators are correct - that’s a lower number of lines of code to trust.
-For the paranoid, in this case we also generate systematic run-time checks against buffer overflows.
+For the paranoid, PyPy translated with sandboxing also contains systematic run-time checks (against buffer overflows for example) that are normally only present in debugging versions.

 The hard work from the PyPy side is done — you get a fully secure version.
 What is only experimental and unpolished is the library to use this sandboxed PyPy from a regular Python interpreter (CPython, or an unsandboxed PyPy).
 Contributions welcome.